Help with managing behaviour is one of the top topics parents tell us they want to have better information on, and support with.

-Pinpoint run free workshops for parent carers each month in term time, many of which feature managing behaviour:
+Pinpoint run free workshops for parent carers each month in term time, many of which feature managing behaviour.

 Cambridgeshire’s Child and Family Centres run free courses too.

-Cambridgeshire County council also offer a range of courses for parent carers:
+Cambridgeshire County council also offer a range of courses for parent carers.

-Cambridgeshire County Council offer information through the Local Offer
+Cambridgeshire County Council offer information through the Local Offer.

-If your child is in school then do please talk to your child’s teacher or SENCO and explain what is happening and ask for help – teachers manage behaviour every day and are rich resource of strategies to try.
+If your child is in school then do please talk to your child’s teacher or SENCO and explain what is happening and ask for help – teachers manage behaviour every day and are a rich resource of strategies to try.

 You may find this information on Non-Violent Resistance (NVR) helpful too as a technique to try.